rahul4work/rahul4work/README.md

 - 🔭 Currently working on: AI-powered SaaS tools
 - 🌱 Learning: Web3 & Blockchain development
-- 💬 Ask me about: React optimization techniques
+- 💬 Ask me about: React optimization techniques & all about MERN STACK
 - ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes

 ## 🛠️ Technical Skills